GRV96/surahdb/README.md

 Argument `allow_local_infile` is optional; its default value is `true`.
 The configuration may contain other properties than those indicated above.

+### Order of the surahs

+The surahs' order in the Quran (the traditional order) does not match the chronological order of their revelation.
+When the surahs' data is extracted, it can be ordered traditonnally or chronologically.

+### Properties of the surahs

+`id`: number in the traditional order and identifier.

+`chronology`: position in the chronological order.

+`titlefr`: title in French.

+`titleen`: title in English.

+`period`: Meccan (0) or Medinan (1).

+`nbverses`: number of verses.

 ### Data files

 Certain sripts use CSV files that store data about the surahs.
 Semicolons (`;`)